Important GM Canada Ignition Switch Recall Information

 GM has adopted a voluntary compensation plan that pays automobile accident victims (or their families) who were physically injured or killed as a result of defective GM ignition switches. “[The compensation plan] was established to process and pay claims in a timely fashion, and to treat victims and their families with compassion, decency and fairness,” explains GM.

-Preszler Law in Ontario Can Help GM Accident Victims
+Preszler Injury Lawyers in Ontario Can Help GM Accident Victims

-For legal counsel about an accident involving a vehicle in Ontario subject to the ignition switch recall, contact Preszler Law for assistance.
+For legal counsel about an accident involving a vehicle in Ontario subject to the ignition switch recall, contact Preszler Injury Lawyers for assistance.
 Contact a lawyer today at 1-800-JUSTICE® for a free legal consultation.